MicahElliott/dunnit/docs/category-taxonomy.md

   category chosen up front; there's no formal "promote this open item to DONE" UI action yet that would stamp this automatically.
-- **Applies only to true promotions of Plan-group items into an endpoint** -- explicitly does *not* apply to ONGOING (internal mechanism only, not part of this taxonomy).
+- **Applies only to true promotions of Plan-group items into an endpoint** -- explicitly does *not* apply to legacy ONGOING records.
 - **Future direction, not yet built:** if this is to become genuinely trackable/analyzable (e.g. "% of IDEAs that become TODOs then DONE," FIXME time-to-resolution stats), it needs: